drandreaskrueger/threadify/README.md

 @summary

 Threading made easy!
 Wraps any function so that it can be run in parallel threads.
 Calls the wrapped function with each of the given arguments, and returns all results, once all threads have finished.
+Core code is very short, and easy to understand.
+Good examples are given.

 @details